bees-hive/pem/docs/README.md

 default
 -------
-Configures provided Python's environment as default for the system.
+Configures provided Python's version as default for the system.

 remove
 ------
-Removes provided Python's environment.
-It's possible to pass several environments instead of one.
+Removes provided Python's version.
+It's possible to pass several versions instead of one.

 clean-dir-env
 -------------
-Removes Python's environment which was configured for this directory.
+Removes Python's virtual environment which was configured for this directory.

 create-dir-env
 --------------
-Creates an environment based on given version and configures it as the local one for a current directory.
+Creates a virtual environment based on given version and configures it as the local one for a current directory.

 display-dir-env
 ---------------
 Displays Python's path which was configured for the directory.
-If the environment is absent, a default Python's path will be displayed.
+If the virtual environment is absent, a default Python's path will be displayed.

 create-float-env
 ----------------
-Creates a float environment.
+Creates a float virtual environment.
 In order to use it, you have to `activate` it.

-@todo #58 Implement `create-float-env` command

 activate
 --------
-Activates an environment.
+Activates a virtual environment.

 @todo #58 Implement `activate` command